Khardaha

 Khardaha is a city and a municipality of North 24 Parganas district in the Indian state of West Bengal.
-It is close to Kolkata and also a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).
+It is a part of the area covered by Kolkata Metropolitan Development Authority (KMDA).

 History

 Initially Khardah was a part of South Barrackpore and West Barrackpore municipalities established in 1877.
 South Barrackpore Municipality was renamed Khardah Municipality in 1920.

 Geography

 Location

 Khardaha is located at 22.72°N 88.38°E. It has an average elevation of 15 m.
 It has a railway station on the Sealdah-Ranaghat section, sandwiched between Sodepur and Sukchar (to the south) and Titagarh (to the north).
-The railway station divides the town into two parts - the eastern part is known as Rahara, while the western part is known as Khardaha.
+The railway station divides the town into two parts – the eastern part is known as Rahara, while the western part is known as Khardaha.

 Khardaha is bounded by Titagarh to the north, Patulia and Bandipur to the east, Panihati to the south and the Hooghly River to the west.

 96% of the population of Barrackpore subdivision (partly presented in the map alongside, all places marked in the map are linked in the full screen map) lives in urban areas.
 In 2011, it had a density of population of 10,967 per km2.
 The subdivision has 16 municipalities and 24 census towns.